moshehoff/FamilyHistory/bios/I11032861/03-arrival_of_berl.md

 Joseph Sharp became a president of the Perth Hebrew Congregation.

-Berl's naturalization application states that he resided "between Leonora and Lawlers".
+[[Berl Hochman|Berl]]'s naturalization application states that he resided "between Leonora and Lawlers".
 This job lasted about 2 years.
 In 1907 he took up land at Wickepin and alone, by axe, cleared 150 acres, and commenced farming.

 Leonora is a town in the goldfields of Western Australia, located 518 miles northeast of Perth, and 147 miles north of the city of Kalgoorlie.